 The District currently finances its other postemployment benefits (OPEB) on a combined pre-funded and a pay-as-you-go basis.
-As a result, the funded ratio (actuarial value of assets expressed as a percentage of the actuarial accrued liability) is 0.3%.
+As of July 1, 2015, the most recent actuarial date for GASB 45 reporting, the funded ratio (actuarial value of assets expressed as a percentage of the actuarial accrued liability) is 0.3%.
 In accordance with Governmental Accounting Standards, the District has recorded its OPEB cost equal to the actuarially determined annual required contribution (ARC) which includes the normal cost of providing benefits for the year and a component for the amortization of the total unfunded actuarial accrued liability of the plan.